Beachborough School, near Brackley

 Muddy says: Hard to find fault with this lovely co-ed prep school on the Bucks/Northants borders - a family vibe, pretty rural setting and great results.

-BEACHBOROUGH SCHOOL, WESTBURY, NR BRACKLEY
+BEACHBOROUGH SCHOOL, WESTBURY, BUCKS/NORTHANTS BORDER

-What?
-Where?
-Beachborough is a bucolic prep school at Westbury Manor, tickling the Northants, Bucks and Oxon borders, and perfectly positioned for those around Bicester, Buckingham, Banbury (or further if you don’t mind the drive).
+Beachborough School is a bucolic day and boarding prep school at Westbury Manor, tickling the Northants, Bucks and Oxon borders, and perfectly positioned for those around Bicester, Buckingham, Banbury (or further if you don’t mind the drive).
 Co-educational with a 50/50 boy/girl split with 388 pupils this year – just about capacity – the school is set in 35 acres of frankly gorgeous grounds.
 The main building is very attractive and homey when you go inside – sofas in hallways, light and spacious, kids’ art everywhere ( I mean, really everywhere), cosy tweedy armchairs.
 If you like your schools with a feeling of informality and intimacy, you’re in the right place.

-Also worth mentioning that The school also has its own Duke of Edinburgh-style awards where children need to reach out of their comfort zone to gain badges – so sporty kids will have to try some drama, academic kids need to give sport a go, and all kids need to be open to different challenges.
+Also worth mentioning that the school also has its own Duke of Edinburgh-style awards where children need to reach out of their comfort zone to gain badges – so sporty kids will have to try some drama, academic kids need to give sport a go, and all kids need to be open to different challenges.

 Little people can start at 2.5 years in the nursery and it’s waaaaay superior to the various nurseries I’ve used for my kids over the years.
 The nursery is spacious, bright, with a great outdoor space right next to the main lawn.
 There’s also a Pre-prep is next door (to help transition up the school) and just as lovely, and as you go up the school and into the manor house itself, it’s more of the same.